Articles should be submitted as a “blind” attachment without identifying details.

 Or The Owl at Purdue APA style guide: http://owl.english.purdue.edu/owl/resource/560/01/

 Note that APA style differs from journalistic style in many respects.
-A custom-designed APA v6 style guide from AUT is helpful as a PJR reference.
+A custom-designed APA 7th Quick Guide is also helpful as a PJR reference.

 In text citations: